 Zoom content on the screen

 If items on the screen of your Mac are too small, you can zoom in to make content larger and easier to see.
 You can zoom the entire screen or a portion of the screen.

 To set zoom options, choose Apple menu > System Preferences, click Accessibility, then click Zoom.

 Reduce motion on the screen

-If motion on the screen is problematic, you can set an option to reduce motion when using certain features, such as Spaces, Notification Center, or the Dock.
+If motion on the screen of your Mac is problematic, you can set an option to reduce motion when using certain features, such as Spaces, Notification Center, or the Dock.